This post may contain affiliate links.

 - Butter: Butter adds richness to the garlic-basil sauce drizzled over the fish.
 For a dairy-free option, use extra virgin olive oil instead.

 - Citrus: Lemon juice or lemon zest would be a great addition alongside the garlic and butter in this recipe.
 You also could use lime juice.
+If you like the lemon and caper twist try my Baked Cod with Lemon and Capers.

 - Spices: You can modify the spices you use.
 Try onion powder, cayenne red pepper, Italian seasoning, za’atar or oregano.